 The various research groups within the discipline of Mathematics host a wide range of workshops, seminars and graduate courses, resulting in a unique and thriving graduate research programme with a strong international dimension.

-As part of the doctoral training available on the Structured PhD programme, students avail themselves of a range of taught modules.
-The wide menu of available options include:
+As part of the doctoral training available on the Structured PhD programme, students select from a range of taught modules, including: